josesepulvedavelez/OCR/README.md

 # OCR

 This is an API that is responsible for reading the data from Colombian ID cards.
-It uploads the document, and the application processes it and displays the information.
+It uploads the document, and the application processes and displays the information using Azure AI Document Intelligence technology.

 <img width="1768" height="1025" alt="image" src="https://github.com/user-attachments/assets/82799e76-6ef9-495f-9426-72555dce9b3f" />